 While no art experience is required, people with an interest or background in art tend to report the most benefit.
 For creative professionals in particular, art therapy can offer a vital space to process burnout, reconnect with a personal art practice, and explore what it means to create from a place of authenticity rather than obligation.

-Our Specialty Areas
+Our Focus Areas

 -